 3. April 2017 Guillaume Bijl

-Guillaume Bijl is here in Iceland for his first visit and will on that occasion give lectures on his art and career at Reykjavík Art Museum – Hafnarhús and at The Iceland Academy of the Arts.
-He will also show an installation at Mengi art space at Odinsgata
+Guillaume Bijl came to Iceland for his first visit and on that occasion he gave a lecture on his art and career at Reykjavík Art Museum – Hafnarhús and at The Iceland Academy of the Arts.
+He will also exhibited an installation at Mengi art space at Odinsgata

 Bijl (born 1946, in Antwerp) is a Belgian installation artist.
 He is a self-taught artist with background in theater.
 From the second half of the 1970s he started to create spatial objects and was researching in finding alternatives for conceptual art.
 Bijl’s first installation was a driving school, set in a gallery-space in Antwerp in 1979, accompanied by a manifesto calling for the abolition of art centers, and replacing them with ‘socially useful institutions’.

 Margot Norton is Associate Curator at the New Museum of Contemporary Art in New York.
 At the New Museum she has curated solo exhibitions by Judith Bernstein, Sarah Charlesworth, Tacita Dean, and Erika Vogt, organized the retrospective exhibition “LLYN FOULKES,” which traveled from the Hammer Museum in Los Angeles, and worked on group exhibitions; NYC 1993: Experimental Jet Set, Trash and No Star, Ghosts in the Machine and Chris Burden: Extreme measures.
 Norton is currently working on the survey exhibition, Pipilotti Rist: Pixel Forest on view at the New Museum October 26, 2016—January 15, 2017.